andrewb47/getdata_project/CodeBook.md

 The list of features in `features.txt` was used to provide column names for the 561 variables.
 The column names were then used to select the mean and standard deviation variables required by the assignment.

 The data from `subject_test.txt` and `subject_train.txt` were combined, as were the data from `y_test.txt` and `y_train.txt`.
-These were then used along with the data from `activity_labels.txt` to provide descriptive data for each observation in the combined 'X' data set.
+These were then used along with the data from `activity_labels.txt` to provide descriptive data for each observation in the subsetted 'X' data set.

-The combined 'X' data set was then sorted by by subject and activity.
+The subsetted 'X' data set was then sorted by by subject and activity.